 When you are designing a training program or updating it, ask your current volunteers for their opinions!
 See what they believed worked well, what they wish they had known before starting, and potential improvements they think could be made.
-They will feel a part of the process and you will have the benefit of constructive feedback.
+They will feel a part of the process and you will have the benefit of constructive feedback for your next recruitments.

 We would like to note that training should not just be a one-time thing.
 You should continue training throughout your volunteer’s career to make sure they are getting what they need to be successful.